etigui/telegram_commands/README.md

 <p align="middle" ><img src="/images/bot_create.png" alt="Bot create" width="400"></p>

-On BotFather chat, type the folowing commands to add a name that you will be able to see in the telegram app:
+On BotFather chat, type the folowing commands to add a name that you will be able to see in the Telegram app:

     your_bot_name